dohsimpson/HabitTrove/README.md

 The project uses several tools to maintain code quality:

 - ESLint for linting: `npm run lint`
-- TypeScript type checking: `npm run type-check`
+- TypeScript type checking: `npm run typecheck`

 Run these commands regularly during development to catch issues early.

 ## Contributing

-Contributions are welcome!
-We appreciate both:

-- Issue submissions for bug reports and feature requests
-- Pull Requests for code contributions

-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+We welcome feature requests and bug reports!
+Please [open an issue](https://github.com/dohsimpson/habittrove/issues/new).
+We do not accept pull request at the moment.

 ## License